plausible/website/_posts/2020-06-18-how-to-pay-your-rent-with-your-open-source-project.md

 Making open source sustainable is something we've spent a long time thinking about for Plausible Analytics.
 We're building a free and [open source web analytics](https://plausible.io/open-source-website-analytics) alternative to Google Analytics.
 We have a free as in beer self-hosted solution and we have a cloud solution that is the exact same software with the difference being that we run and manage it for you in exchange for a subscription fee.

 We're focusing on this full time with no salary at the moment in order to grow it and make it a self-sustainable project that could pay our rent and our bills.
+We're fully bootstrapped with no external funding too.
 And we'd like to succeed in this and have even more people succeed working on open source projects that make the web a better, more user friendly and more ethical place.

 Some open source developers don't want and don't need funding.
 That's ok.